1 Hour / 1 CE

 • Intended Audience

 This training is intended for clinicians and professionals who want to strengthen their knowledge and skills in assessing and managing honor-based violence, with a focus on culturally sensitive forms of violence risk.
-The program provides comprehensive instruction on the use of the PATRIARCH tool and offers practical strategies for application across a range of professional roles.
+The program provides comprehensive instruction on the use of the PATRIARCH tool and practical strategies for application across a range of professional roles involved in violence risk assessment and management.

 • Experience Level

-This training is designed for licensed and pre-licensed mental health professionals at varying levels of experience with honor-based violence.
+This training is appropriate for mental health professionals at various stages of experience with honor-based violence assessment and management.

 • Practice Setting

-• Domestic violence shelters or crisis intervention centers
+• Domestic violence shelters and family support centers

 Presented By